 This rule making implements, in whole or in part, Iowa Code section 423.1 as amended by 2013 Iowa Acts, Senate File 452, section 125.

 Purpose and Summary

 This rule making amends the Department's rules to reflect the addition of silviculture to Iowa Code section 423.1(5).
-Additionally, this rule making proposes a definition of "silviculture" and moves an existing definition of "aquaculture" out of a substantive rule and into a rule that consists of definitions.
-This rule making also proposes to create a single definition of "plants" and clarify when that definition applies in various rules.
+Additionally, this rule making adopts a definition of "silviculture" and moves an existing definition of "aquaculture" out of a substantive rule and into a rule that consists of definitions.
+This rule making also creates a single definition of "plants" and clarifies when that definition applies in various rules.